NASA-AMMOS/slim-leaderboard/examples/slim-hysds-leaderboard.md

 - ℹ️ If an issue is opened to suggest adding the `CHANGELOG.md`.

 ### 8. Docs Link in README:
 - The README must contain a link with a label containing either "Docs" or "Documentation".
-Ex: "Unity-SPS Docs", "docs", or "Unity Documentation"
+Ex: "MyProject Docs", "docs", or "MyProject Documentation"
 - ✅ The check will pass with a green check mark if this link is present.
 - 🅿️ If a pull-request is proposed to add the "Docs" or "Documentation" link.
 - ℹ️ If an issue is opened to suggest adding the "Docs" or "Documentation" link.